Software-Savants/DataSurgeX/README.md

 We welcome contributions to DataSurgeX!
 If you would like to contribute, please follow these guidelines:

 * Check the open issues to see if your contribution aligns with the project's current priorities.
-* Create a new branch for your changes: git checkout -b my-new-feature
+* Create a new branch for your changes: `git checkout -b my-new-feature`
-* Make your changes and commit them: git commit -am 'Add some feature'
+* Make your changes and commit them: `git commit -am 'Add some feature`'
-* Push the branch to GitHub: git push origin my-new-feature
+* Push the branch to GitHub: `git push origin my-new-feature`
 * Create a new pull request
 ## Contributor guidelines
 All code contributions should follow the project's existing coding style.